mmalenta/docker_tutorial/README.md

 send them to the deamon for processing, the size of your context can have an impact on the execution time of your `docker build` command.

-We can run a relatively simple test to get a better idea on the nagative effect of increasing build context size.
+We can run a relatively simple test to get a better idea on the negative effect of increasing build context size.
 First, remove the image we built in the previous section.
-Then run the build command we used previous, but now `time` its exectuion
+Then run the build command we used previous, but now `time` its execution

 ```
 time docker build -f 02_docker_into/Dockerfile.02 --tag docker_intro:v0.1 .